noebrown/noebrown/README.md

 <h2 align="center"> Hi, my name is Noë Brown </h2>

 <p align="center">
   I am a recent grad of the University of North Carolina (UNC).
 I recieved my a Bachelor's Degree in Computer Science in spring of 2023.
-I am currently taking courses at UNC to advance my understanding in other subject interest and advanced computer science topics.
+I am currently taking graduate courses at UNC to advance my understanding in other subject interest and advanced computer science topics.
 I am also doing my own side projects, like app development, machine learning, and blockchain technologies.
 I previosuly interned at HashiCorp and worked in multiple research labs at UNC and Duke respectively.
   </p>

 <h2 align="center"> Languages </h2>